MacDue/Mank-Spec/spec/types.md

 All named types (primitives like strings, bools, ints, along with pods) are always different to any other type (other than their own type).

-- At the top level, any type can be matched with a reference of its type.
+- At the top level, any type can be matched with a reference of its type
-  - This excludes references nested in composite types.
+  - This excludes references nested in composite types
-    -  e.g. ``(i32, ref bool) != (i32, bool)``.
+    -  e.g. ``(i32, ref bool) != (i32, bool)``
-- Fixed-size arrays match if they're the same length and their element types match.
+- Fixed-size arrays match if they're the same length and their element types match
-- Lists match if their element types match.
+- Lists match if their element types match
-- Tuples match if all elements of the tuples match, in the same order.
+- Tuples match if all elements of the tuples match, in the same order
-- Lambdas match if their parameters and return types match respectively.
+- Lambdas match if their parameters and return types match respectively

 Note for references there are additional restrictions on the types of values they can be assigned to alongside matching types.